culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 ## Shapes

 - round-ended shapes designate classes or prototypical values, which in actual place descriptions appear as instances of the described class.
-The underlying boxes to thye upper left of the main class symbol indicate UREIs or CURIEs (compact URIs) for one or more classes of which the designated value is a member.
+The underlying boxes to thye upper left of the main class symbol indicate URIs or CURIEs (compact URIs) for one or more classes of which the designated value is a member.

 - rectangular shapes designate literal values, which in actual place descriptions appear as strings, numbers or other literal data values.